mon-jai/instagram-export/README.md

   $ instagram-export delete CODE

 ARGUMENTS
-  CODE  Code of the post to be deleted from archive
+  CODE  Code of posts to be deleted from the archive (could be more than one)

 DESCRIPTION
   Delete a post from an archive